 Māori experience low health status across a range of health and socio-economic statistics.
 They comprise over one-third percent of Northland’s total population, but 52 percent of the child and youth population, a key group for achieving long-term gains.
 Māori experience early onset of long-term conditions like cardiovascular disease and diabetes, and their life expectancy is about nine years less than non-Māori.

 Child and Youth

-The child and youth proportion of Northland’s population is projected to decline over the coming years from 32.5 percent in 2017 to 30.6 percent in 2027, but remains a priority because healthy children make for healthy adults and because children are more vulnerable than adults.
+The child and youth proportion of Northland’s population is projected to decline over the coming years from 32.7 percent in 2018 to 30.7 percent in 2028, but remains a priority because healthy children make for healthy adults and because children are more vulnerable than adults.

 Long Term Conditions

 Although diabetes is not a major killer itself, it is a primary cause of heart disease.
 A great deal of unnecessary illness and hospitalisation is related to poor management of diabetes.

 Northland’s Year 8 students have a higher number of decayed, missing or filled teeth (1.12 compared with 0.7 nationally).
 Our 5-year-olds have one of the lowest percentages of teeth without tooth decay (45 percent compared with 59.7 percent nationally).